 If you see people taking part in Iron Viz that look like you, have a similar background to you, or those you share similar interests with, chances are you would be more likely to enter too.
 Personally, I wouldn’t want to enter a competition where I felt alienated or that I didn’t belong.
 However, to ensure a diverse Iron Viz final, we first need to see diversity at the feeder stage.
 Not only this, but we also need those from historically underrepresented groups to perform well.
 Unfortunately, there are many barriers to entry that prevent people from both entering and ultimately performing well, in the competition.
 These barriers could be access to (premium) tools such as Alteryx or Illustrator that might help with the data collection process or help produce a great-looking viz, skills gaps (i.e. the ability to source and clean data, or Tableau skills in general), knowledge of the competition itself (if you don’t know about it, you won’t enter), as well as social-economic barriers such as free time available to dedicate to Iron Viz, access to the internet, etc.

 It’s worth noting that Tableau have gone to great lengths to attempt to improve representation in the competition over the years and reduce these barriers to entry.
-This includes recruiting a diverse panel of judges, extending the qualifier period to give participants more time to viz, selecting a wide range of feeder topics which appeal to more people, and opening the competition up to more countries (unfortunately residents of some countries are unable to enter due to local rules on competitions and prizes – read the T&C’s shared by Tableau for more information).
+This includes recruiting a diverse panel of judges, extending the qualifier period to give participants more time to viz, blind judging (to help prevent unconscious bias in the judging process), selecting broad feeder topics which may appeal to more people, and opening the competition up to more countries (unfortunately residents of some countries are still unable to enter due to local rules on competitions and prizes – read the T&C’s shared by Tableau for more information).

-To help each other, I strongly encourage you to help support other participants where you can.
+I strongly encourage you to help support other participants where you can, regardless of whether you decide to enter the competition or not.
 For instance, you could offer to provide feedback on vizzes prior to submission.
 Or perhaps you could offer to share your knowledge or skills in Tableau (or a complementary tool) to further their chances too.
-This could involve helping somebody scrape data from a website, get their data into the right shape for analysis, or share your expertise in PowerPoint.
+This could involve helping somebody scrape data from a website, get their data into the right shape for analysis, or share your expertise in design tools.
 Whatever you decide, the more we can do to help support each other, the better.

 Reason #3: To challenge yourself